Sam's Town: Commercial performance

 Sam's Town debuted at number two on the US Billboard 200, selling 315,000 copies in its first week.
 As of July 2008, the album had sold 1.3 million copies in the United States.
 It became the band's second number-one album on the UK Albums Chart, selling 268,946 copies in its first week.
 It had sold 1.57 million copies in the United Kingdom by July 2017.
 The album has been certified Platinum or multi-Platinum in the US, UK, Australia, Canada, and Ireland.
 Sam's Town also produced multiple charting singles including the platinum chart-topping single "When You Were Young".
 As of August 2016, Sam's Town had sold almost five million copies worldwide.

-Popular culture
+In popular culture

-Six months after the death of American YouTuber Technoblade, his father revealed on the r/technoblade subreddit that, in his son's instructions for the video that would announce his death, he included a link to a joint YouTube video of the songs Enterlude and Exitlude.
+Six months after the death of American YouTuber Technoblade, his father revealed on the r/technoblade subreddit that, in his son's instructions for the video that would announce his death, he included a link to a joint YouTube video of the songs "Enterlude" and "Exitlude".
 Technoblade's father was unsure of how his son wanted the song to be inserted into the video and did not include it due to problems it could cause with copyright.

-Popular Twitch streamer xQc has regularly used Exitlude as outro music for his streams.
+Popular Twitch streamer xQc has regularly used "Exitlude" as outro music for his streams.